coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 1. phase 3 intro
  ### Phase 3: Evaluation
  We are almost done with the research!
 Well done!
 Before we stop, we have a few more questions for you.
-Just like at the beginning, you fill in two questionnaires.
-If you need help, you can always do it together.
-But make sure you give your own opinion!
+Just like in the beginning, you will fill in two questionnaires.
+Please complete the questions as honsetly as possible.
+Parents are allowed to help. (note to parents: Try not to bias your children's answers.)

    2. End of questionnaire all
  ### Evaluation Questionnaire